Auto-Rig

 Limit the soft lips effect to a specified range near the mouth corners.
 0 = no limits.

-Extra setting to fine-tweak the result.
-The autolips property located on lips controllers can still be adjusted to increase or decrease the jaw influence when moving the “c_jawbone” controller.
+The autolips property located on lips controllers can be adjusted after “Match to Rig”, when posing the character, to increase or decrease the jaw influence when moving the “c_jawbone” controller.

 Soft Lips: Visual Only